elhanang/World-Layoffs-Data-Cleaning-Project-with-SQL/README.md

 **Project Overview**

 This project contains data of layoffs from around the world from when COVID-19 was declared a pandemic - 11th March, 2020 to 6th March, 2023, particularly from tech companies.
-The project involves cleaning the data and performing Exploratory Data Analysis (EDA) to find better insights and to explore the data to find trends and patterns.
+The project involves cleaning the data.

 **Source of Data**

-The data was obtained from Layoffs Dataset from around the world for a period of three years (2020-2023) on Kaggle [https://www.kaggle.com/datasets/swaptr/layoffs-2022].
+The data was obtained from 'layoffs' dataset from around the world for a period of three years (2020-2023) on Kaggle [https://www.kaggle.com/datasets/swaptr/layoffs-2022].

 **Tools**

 The tool used for this project was MySQL.
-This was used for both the data cleaning and EDA process.

 **Data Cleaning Process**